“Morning Rituals” Section Overview

 List a couple of goals that really inspire you, that make you feel great, such as moving to somewhere peaceful, having your own work-from-home business, or whatever lifts you up.
 Finally have some physical practices that you can do, such as taking 5 minutes to relax and just be aware of your breath.
 These practices are all part of making “the rest of your life the best of your life”!

 Having a list of goals is one of the best ways to start your day off on the right foot.
-For more information on goals and goal-setting, please be sure to see the Goals section of our website.
-In addition, we also have a number of ebooks on goals and achieving them in our online store: middleage.org/downloads/category/achieving-goals/
+For more information on goals and goal-setting, please be sure to read the Achieving Goals of my course.

 You should have several levels of goals.